-So how do you stay positive when your life isn’t going well or life events bring you down?
+So how do you stay positive in a negative environment or when life isn’t going well?

-This has been a problem I have experimented with for years.
-I poured over the scientific literature, studied interviews and books of celebrities that always seemed upbeat (like Will Smith, Ellen DeGeneres, Oprah Winfrey, and Michael Strahan) and asked every person who was always beaming with positivity for advice.
+I poured over the scientific literature, studied hundreds interviews and books of celebrities that always seemed upbeat (like Will Smith, Ellen DeGeneres, Oprah Winfrey, and Michael Strahan), and asked people I know who always beam with positivity.

 I hold this problem deep in my heart because I was unhappy for a long stretch of time and naturally someone who dwells on negative events.